5stars217/5stars217.github.io/_posts/2021-05-01-Ent_threat_hunting_typos_confusion.md

  Now you got yourself a killchain and a problem a whole lot bigger and more complicated problem to solve for, but totally doable with the right tooling and educational awareness, over time.

- Detection of circumstances where an attacker might be in the process of triggering a dependency confusion attack can be found with tools and research kindly released by Schibsted: https://github.com/schibsted/artishock, which helps you map your internal packages vs external packages, regardless of the namespace, so that the correct exclude patterns can be set in the repository manager or alternatively they can be claimed by your team.
+ Detection of circumstances where an attacker might be in the process of triggering a dependency confusion attack can be found with tools and [research kindly released by Schibsted](https://github.com/schibsted/artishock).
+This helps you map your internal packages vs external packages, regardless of the namespace, so that the correct exclude patterns can be set in the repository manager or alternatively they can be claimed by your team.

-This is still certainly a daunting task, especially if you work somewhere with an Artifactory that looks a little like this:
+This is still certainly a daunting task, especially if you work somewhere with a repository manager(s) that looks a little like this:

 ![jfrog client](/assets/img/post2/artycount.png){: .mx-auto.d-block :}